privacy-scaling-explorations/pse.dev/articles/introducing-trinity.md

 In most traditional protocols, OT is built using **public key cryptography**.

-Let’s say Alice has an input bit `a ∈ {0,1}`:
+Let's say Alice has an input bit `a ∈ {0,1}`:

-- Bob (the garbler) prepares two labels for Alice’s input wire: one for 0 and one for 1.
+- Bob (the garbler) prepares two labels for Alice's input wire: one for 0 and one for 1.
 - Alice runs an OT protocol to retrieve only the label that corresponds to her bit, without revealing it.
 - This typically involves public key operations where Bob encrypts both labels, and Alice can only decrypt one.